 - No upper body activity, heavy lifting or fitness activities for 3-4 weeks

-- The implants soften, settle, and drop in about 8 weeks, but the time frame can be quite variable, depending on an individual’s tissue tightness and skin tone.
+- The implants soften, settle, and drop starting at 2 month, but the time frame can be quite variable, depending on an individual’s tissue tightness and skin tone.
 Mild appearance changes can occur for 6 months after surgery as a result of gravitational forces

 - Most patients take 1-2 weeks off work